sadiecee/FoliumTutorial/README.md

 ### What You Need To Begin
 1. This tutorial is set up using Google Colabs, so you will need an account
 2. You will need to install [Pandas](https://pandas.pydata.org/), [Folium](https://python-visualization.github.io/folium/), and [JSON](https://docs.python.org/3/library/json.html) libraries
-3. You will need to download the data located in this repos "Data" file
+3. You will need to download the data located in this repos "Data" file and data from the site itself

 Use the following code to install Pandas, Folium, and JSON libraries: